gusztavvargadr/aspnet-Configuration.Contrib/README.md

 var configuration = configurationBuilder.Build();
 ```

-This version, of course, also supports the custom key delimiters and prefixes.
+This version, of course, also supports the custom key delimiters and prefixes for application settings and the connection strings setup, too.

 If you like the capabilities of the new configuration subsystem, don't forget to actually migrate your settings to the new, more flexible providers, supporting, for example, working with JSON or loading multiple layers of configuration providers.
 These libraries are intended to be used only as the very first step of that process.